Refine and Represent: Region-to-Object Representation Learning: Related Works

 \paragraph{Region Clustering} \looseness=-1 In this work, we use clustering to refine small image regions into object-centric masks.
-Clustering has a long history in unsupervised semantic segmentation ~\citep{felzenszwalb2004efficient, achanta2012slic, dhanachandra2015image,hou2016dsets,comaniciu1999mean, comaniciu1997robust}.
+Clustering has a long history in unsupervised semantic segmentation ~\cite{felzenszwalb2004efficient, achanta2012slic, dhanachandra2015image,hou2016dsets,comaniciu1999mean, comaniciu1997robust}.
 This trend has continued in the era of deep learning.
-Current methods utilize clustering assignments in order to learn spatially and semantically consistent embeddings ~\citep{kanezaki2018unsupervised, cho2021picie, hwang2019segsort, ji2019invariant}. \citet{kanezaki2018unsupervised, hwang2019segsort} train pixelwise embeddings by clustering these embeddings and using the cluster assignments as pseudo labels. \citet{cho2021picie} and \citet{ji2019invariant} train embedding using a similarity loss and task-specific data augmentations.
-Our work does not focus on the task of unsupervised semantic segmentation, and instead, focuses on using clustering to localize objects for learning transferable representations.
-Our method uses K-means clustering \citep{lloyd1982least} due to its simplicity and effectiveness.
+Current methods utilize clustering assignments in order to learn spatially and semantically consistent embeddings ~\cite{kanezaki2018unsupervised, cho2021picie, hwang2019segsort, ji2019invariant}.
+For example, one popular approach \cite{kanezaki2018unsupervised, hwang2019segsort} involves trainining pixelwise embeddings by clustering these embeddings and using the cluster assignments as pseudo labels.
+Other works \cite{cho2021picie, ji2019invariant} train embeddings using a similarity loss and task-specific data augmentations.
+Our work does not focus on the task of unsupervised semantic segmentation, but instead, focuses on using clustering to localize objects for learning transferable representations.
+Our method uses K-means clustering \cite{lloyd1982least} because of its simplicity and effectiveness.